SS10-code/EggstinctionVelociCode25/README.md

 # Eggstinction

 Eggstinction is a strategic, turn-based boss battler where you mutate your egg-shaped character with unique powers to survive waves of evolving enemies.
-Featuring branching maps, permanent upgrades, and quirky egg-themed combat mechanics, it's a roguelike full of fun and challenge.
+Featuring branching maps, permanent upgrades, and quirky egg-themed combat mechanics, it is a roguelike full of strategy and challenge.